Nike-Inc/backstopper/backstopper-spring-web-flux/README.md

     default list of `ApiExceptionHandlerListener` listeners that should be sufficient for most projects.
 You can override that list of listeners (and/or many other Backstopper components) if needed in your project's Spring config.
-* Expose your project's `ProjectApiErrors` and a JSR 303 `javax.validation.Validator` implementation in your Spring dependency injection config.
+* Expose your project's `ProjectApiErrors` and a JSR 303 `jakarta.validation.Validator` implementation in your Spring dependency injection config.
     * `ProjectApiErrors` creation is discussed in the base Backstopper readme [here](../README.md#quickstart_usage_project_api_errors).